Here’s why thousands of churches worldwide use DivorceCare

 Many churches report that over 85% of group attendees are not from their church, and half do not have an active spiritual life and are not followers of Christ.
 DivorceCare becomes a great entry point for participants into the life of your church.

 DivorceCare places a strong emphasis on marriage reconciliation whenever possible.
 This makes DivorceCare ideal for divorced and separated people.
 Many marriages have been restored after individuals have participated in DivorceCare.

 When DivorceCare is combined with our companion DivorceCare for Kids curriculum (for children ages 5–12), your church can offer a family-centric approach to healing from divorce.
 Find out more about DivorceCare for Kids.

-DivorceCare provides free, ongoing phone and email support through our experienced consultant team.
+DivorceCare provides free, ongoing phone and email support through our experienced ministry coach team.
 The LeaderZone, our private leader website, provides leaders with additional resources and a forum to connect and share with other leaders.